ctu-mrs/ctu-mrs.github.io/docs/hardware/px4_dshot.md

 2. Using QGroundControl, modify these parameters:
   * `DSHOT_CONFIG` to one of the values (`150, 300, 600, 1200`).
 These values corresponds to communication speed in kb/s.
 Higher value means lower latency.
 Not all ESCs support all communication speeds.
   * `SYS_USE_IO` to `0`
-3. Connect the motor signals to the `FMU PWM OUT` port.
-By default, they are connected to the `I/O PWM OUT` port.
+3. Connect the motor signals to the `I/O PWM OUT` port.

 That is it, you can now try to arm your drone and spin the motors (without props).
 If they spin, you are good to go.